Managing difficult feelings

 How do I cope in the future?

-• take it one day at a time
+Take one day at a time!

-• recognise we don’t have control over everything, such as people becoming ill or how other people behave
+Recognise we don’t have control over everything, such as people becoming ill or how other people behave.

-• be kind to yourself don’t put yourself down
+Be kind to yourself, don’t put yourself down.

-• create a positive mantra such as ‘I can do this’ or ‘I’ve got this’ and repeat it every day
+Create a positive mantra such as ‘I can do this’ or ‘I’ve got this’ and repeat it every day.

 Getting Started